plant-tracker/mobile/README.md

 ## Build container
 This application uses [Docker](https://www.docker.com/) for development.

-To create container for development, run in the root folder:
+To create a container for development, run in the root folder:
 ```shell
 docker-compose build
 docker-compose up -d